The Pool at Disney’s Port Orleans French Quarter (Doubloon Lagoon)

 Walt Disney World has some of the cutest resort pools around, and Disney’s Port Orleans French Quarter pool is no exception.
 This pool is overshadowed by a giant sea serpent whose tail forms a bridge over it.
 Also, a water slide comes out of the serpent’s mouth!

-Port Orleans French Quarter is unique from other Walt Disney World Resorts.
-While most resorts have a feature pool and at least one quiet pool, the French Quarter only has the Doubloon Lagoon Pool.
+Below, we’ll take an in-depth look at the pool at the Doubloon Lagoon Pool at Disney’s Port Orleans French Quarter.
+We’ll preview photos of the pool, the aquatic play area, hot tubs, and more.
+Disney’s Port Orleans Resort French Quarter is unique from other Walt Disney World Resorts.
+While most resorts have a feature pool and at least one quiet pool, the French Quarter only has one pool.

 However, it’s important to note that Port Orleans French Quarter is the smallest of the moderate resorts at Disney World.
 So it’s safe to say that its feature pool is more than adequate, given the resort’s size.
 In other words, don’t let the fact that it only has one pool deter you from planning a stay here.

-When you exit the French Quarter’s lobby, a large recreation area sits directly behind it.
+When you exit the French Quarter’s lobby, you’re surrounded by cobblestone streets that lead to a significant recreation area.
 The Sassagoula River acts as a boundary on the opposite side.
 Friendly alligators greet you as you make your way toward the pool.

 More friendly alligators are scattered throughout the pool area.

-Complimentary life jackets and towels are provided at the pool.
-So you don’t have to worry about bringing these things from home.
+Complimentary life jackets and towels are provided at the pool, so you won’t have to worry about bringing these things from home.

 Pool Hours at Port Orleans French Quarter

-French Quarter’s pool hours were posted between 10:00 a.m. and 11:00 p.m. on our last stay.
-However, those hours are typically reduced to 10:00 a.m. until 10:00 p.m. during the cooler months.
-Pool hours are posted on each gate.
+On our last stay, French Quarter’s pool hours were posted between 10:00 a.m. and 11:00 p.m.
+However, during the cooler months, those hours are typically reduced to 10:00 a.m. until 10:00 p.m.
+Pool hours are posted at the gate.

-Doubloon Lagoon has a maximum depth of 4.5′ (four feet, five inches).
+Doubloon Lagoon has a maximum depth of 4.6′ (four feet, six inches).
 It is one of the most child-friendly pools at Walt Disney World.

-Pools at Disney are heated to 82 degrees.
+Disney pools are heated to 82 degrees.
 For Floridians, that’s freezing.
-However, those coming from colder climates will probably find the water’s temperature comfortable.
+However, those from colder climates will probably find the water comfortable.
 Well, it’s comfortable until you go to get out of the pool on a chilly January evening.

 Part of the serpent’s body extends over the pool, forming a bridge.